BrentIO/OpenHAB_UniFi_Guest_WiFi_Portal/Readme.txt

 UniFi Settings -> Admins:
  - Add New Admin, Manually set and share the password.
 Enter "api" for the name and "password" for the password.
 These will match the settings in /etc/P5Software/guestWiFi/settings.json.
- - Uncheck "Require the user to chnage their password".
+ - Uncheck "Require the user to change their password".
  - Role Administrator, accept all other defaults